Augmented-Chords/EEG-MI-Networks-Collection/README.md

 - https://www.frontiersin.org/articles/10.3389/fnhum.2020.00338/full

+The original paper trained 9 groups of pair separetely.
-The original network only has four outputs, changed to five here.
+Also, The original network only has four outputs, changed to five here.

 ## HopefullNet